 Yes, the ExpressRoute circuit bandwidth is duplex.
-For example, if you purchase a 200 mbps ExpressRoute circuit, you're procuring 200 mbps for ingress traffic and 200 mbps for egress traffic.
+For example, if you purchase a 200-Mbps ExpressRoute circuit, you're procuring 200 Mbps for ingress traffic and 200 Mbps for egress traffic.

 No. You can purchase a private connection of any speed from your service provider.
 However, your connection to Azure is limited to the ExpressRoute circuit bandwidth that you purchase.

-If you plan to use only your primary connection to transmit traffic, the bandwidth for the connection is fixed, and attempting to oversubscribe it will result in increased packet drops.
+If you plan to use only your primary connection to transmit traffic, the bandwidth for the connection is fixed, and attempting to oversubscribe it results in increased packet drops.
 If traffic flows through an ExpressRoute Gateway, the bandwidth for the Gateway SKU is fixed and not burstable.
 For the bandwidth of each Gateway SKU, see About ExpressRoute virtual network gateways.